Borrowing from Other Libraries

 How long will I wait for a requested item?

 Materials generally arrive within a week, but may take longer, depending on where the item is coming from and the lending library’s response time.
 You may check on the status of an ILL request in Tipasa by logging into your account and reviewing your outstanding requests, which are visible in the “Interlibrary Loan Requests” section.
 Questions may also be sent to the circulation desk.

 How long will I get to keep the materials?

 The lending library determines the length of time you may borrow a given item.
 A typical loan period can be anywhere from two weeks to three months, with four weeks being a fairly standard length.
 The lending library decides whether or not to grant renewals.
-If you need a renewal, you must request one in ILLiad before the due date.
+If you need a renewal, you must request one in your Tipasa account before the due date.
 Renewal requests made when a book is overdue are generally not granted.
 Books should be returned to the circulation desk.

 Journal articles, in print or electronic form, do not need to be returned.